 TO SEE EVENTS YOU MAY HAVE MISSED, SEE A SELECTION HERE.

-Typical day rates are £300 a day for as many shows as can be squeezed in, bearing in mind time to reset between each show.
+Typical day rates are £400 a day for up to four shows, bearing in mind time to reset between each show.
 Additional charges for travel and/or accommodation may be required depending on location and length of day required.
 Audiences can be large as video projection can be used to ensure everyone gets close to the action.